basnijholt/home-assistant-macbook-touch-bar/README.md

 8. repeat step 5. and 6.
 6. pass the right argument (e.g., add `--toggle`) to the script

+## Install a slider widget

+See the instructions in [`widgets/light-slider.py`](widgets/light-slider.py) and use the BTT interface to choose an icon.

 ## Examples

 ![](example-real-life.jpg)